castor-data-binding/castor-jdo/src/site/markdown/support/contributing.md

 In above sample, a Jira issue number has been used to uniquely identify the individual modules in Eclipse.

-### Castor and Eclipse
+### Castor JDO and Eclipse

-In order to develop Castor sources with Eclipse, you will have to perform the following steps so that you are fully enabled to code with Eclipse.
+In order to develop Castor JDO sources with Eclipse, you will have to perform the following steps so that you are fully enabled to code with Eclipse.

 1. `mvn compile`
 2. `mvn eclipse:eclipse`
-3. Import all Castor modules into your Eclipse workspace.
+3. Import all Castor JDO modules into your Eclipse workspace.

 ## References